kouphax/yobriefca.se/resources/content/entries/2014-10-09-preflight-checks.md

 2. You may not have it set up correctly to deal with certain unique states of deployment boxes
 3. You may have ultra-secure environments that you can't even run these tools on without a lot of pain and so manual provisioning is necessary.

-Additionally if you are following any of the point in the [Twelve Factor App Methodology](http://12factor.net/) you'll notice you are relying more on the hosting environment and this can amplify the problem.
+Additionally if you are following any of the points in the [Twelve Factor App Methodology](http://12factor.net/) you'll notice you are relying more on the hosting environment and this can amplify the problem.

 ## The Preflight Check